COVID-19 (coronavirus) pandemic

 - You feel you are lacking in confidence

-- Finding life difficult
+- Finding life difficult and struggling to cope

 - Struggling with LGBT anxieties